-^{}A small integrated task group was set up to do this work and to guide the prime contractors--General Electric, Douglas, and Eastman Kodak-in studies of a baseline MOL configuration.
+[‡] A small integrated task group was set up to do this work and to guide the prime contractors-General Electric, Douglas, and Eastman Kodak-in studies of a baseline MOL configuration.

-of a considerable amount of interchangeable components, "provided that the original design was carried out, from the beginning, on this basis."
+In his opening remarks to the group, Dr. Land emphasized that both the manned and unmanned system could make use of a considerable amount of interchangeable components, "provided that the original design was carried out, from the beginning, on this basis."
 The Panel's view was made clear by Dr. Shea, who was Deputy Director for NASA Manned Space Flight.
 He cited the space agency's experience with Project Apollo, which included a good example and a bad one of how to approach the manned/unmanned capability problem.
-He said the good example had involved the Lunar Excursion Module (PEM) development.
+He said the good example had involved the Lunar Excursion Module (FEM) development.
 From its earliest inception, agency officials levied a requirement on the designers to fly the same basic equipment in unmanned as well as manned modes.
 With everyone accepting this requirement from the beginning, the solution proved relatively simple.
 On the other hand, the example of how not to do the job occurred in the Command Service Module (CSM) Project.
-The planners "barrelled along" for a while, designing everything for the manned-only mode of operation.
+The planners "barreled along" for a while, designing everything for the manned-only mode of operation.
 Later, when they tried to convert to add the unmanned capability, the result proved very complex.
 These remarks of Dr. Shea's were clearly endorsed by the panel.7

-Dr. Flax that the current Phase I MOL project definition effort was oriented "entirely on a manned-only minimally automated design" and that consideration of an unmanned capability had been limited to study tasks based on converting the manned-only design to unmanned operations.
+Following the PSAC meeting, General Martin informed Dr. Flax that the current Phase I MOL project definition effort was oriented "entirely on a manned-only minimally automated design" and that consideration of an unmanned capability had been limited to study tasks based on converting the manned-only design to unmanned operations.
 No efforts to date, he reported were based on the single design with dual operating modes, as urged by the PSAC panel.
 Quite the contrary "all our efforts so far have been in the direction which they clearly don't want."